treeverse/lakeFS/docs/understand/roadmap.md

 - Traceability: Attaching metadata to each commit means we get quite a lot of information on where data is coming from, how it's generated, etc. This allows building reproducible pipelines in an easier way.

 [Track and discuss on GitHub](https://github.com/treeverse/lakeFS/issues/1771){: target="_blank" class="btn" }

-### Snowflake Support <span>Requires Discussion</span>{: .label .label-yellow }

-TBD - We don't yet have concrete plans on how to handle Snowflake (and potentially other Data Warehouse/Database sources).
-If you'd like to have data in Snowflake managed by lakeFS, with full branching/merging/CI/CD capabilities,

-[Contact us, we'd love to talk about it!](mailto:hello@treeverse.io?subject=using+lakeFS+with+Snowflake){: target="_blank" class="btn" }